Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Background

 This can be defined formally using the \Ito excursion measure, the ``law'' under which excursions of $\Ht$ can be defined.
-It is in fact an infinite measure, but can be renormalised into a probability measure by conditioning the excursion to be large in an appropriate sense (e.g. to have a lifetime or height at least $1$, leading to $\Ta^{\geq 1}$ and $\Ta^{H \geq 1}$ respectively).
+It is in fact an infinite measure, but can be renormalised into a probability measure by conditioning the excursion to be large in an appropriate sense.
+In particular, the trees $\Ta^{\geq 1}$ and $\Ta^{H \geq 1}$ are respectively obtained by sampling an excursion of $\Ht$ conditioned to have a lifetime or height at least $1$, and applying the above construction.
+The trees $\Ta^{= 1}$ and $\Ta^{H= 1}$ are similarly respectively obtained by sampling an excursion of $\Ht$ conditioned to have a lifetime or height exactly equal $1$ - although this is a degenerate conditioning, this can also be formalised using excursion theory.
 We will not specifically need to use this excursion measure, so we refer to \cite[Chapter IV]{bertoin1996levy} for full details.

+We also mention the notion of the local time at a certain level of $\Ta$.
+For $a>0$, Duquesne and Le Gall \cite{duquesne2002random} showed that one can construct a local time measure, supported on vertices at height $a$ in $\Ta$, and moreover such that the canonical measure $\nu$ on $\Ta$ satisfies

+almost everywhere under the associated excursion measure.
+A vertex chosen according to $\ell^a$ can therefore be interpreted as a vertex chosen ``uniformly at level $a$'' in $\Ta$.